Michigan Judgments & Liens Search at a Glance

 Michigan Judgments & Liens Search, FAQ

-How long does a judgment last in Michigan?
+How long is a judgment lien enforceable in Michigan?

 What is the deadline for filing a mechanics lien in Michigan?